 To be eligible for the Careers in Science Intern Program, applicants must:

-- Be currently enrolled full time as a 9th or 10th grader and enrolled full-time
+- Be currently enrolled full time as a 9th or 10th grade student in an SFUSD school

 - Be able to obtain a valid work permit (US citizens and others authorized to work in the US)

-- Demonstrate interest in and enthusiasm for learning about science, teaching science to diverse audiences, and conducting science
+- Demonstrate interest and enthusiasm for learning, teaching, and conducting science

 How to Apply